spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 The vSphere user account used in the various Spectro Cloud tasks must have the minimum vSphere privileges required to perform the task.
 The `Administrator` role provides super-user access to all vSphere objects.
 For users without the `Administrator` role, one or more custom roles can be created based on the tasks being performed by the user.

-#### Privileges under view only role
+#### Privileges under top-level role

 <WarningBox>
-The view only role privileges are applied to root object and datacenter objects only.
+The top-level role privileges are applied to root object and datacenter objects only.
 </WarningBox>

 |vSphere Object	|Privileges|